 Our major market risk exposure is in the pricing applicable to the oil and natural gas production of our operators.
 Realized prices are driven primarily by the prevailing worldwide price for crude oil and prices for natural gas in the United States.
 Both crude oil and natural gas realized prices are also impacted by the quality of the product, supply and demand balances in local physical markets and the availability of transportation to demand centers.
 Pricing for oil and natural gas production has been historically volatile and unpredictable and the prices that our operators receive for production depend on many factors outside of our or their control.
-Further, oil prices dropped sharply in early March 2020 and then continued to decline, briefly reaching negative levels.
-This was as a result of multiple factors affecting supply and demand in the global oil and natural gas markets, including actions taken by OPEC members and other exporting nations, and a significant decrease in demand due to the ongoing COVID-19 pandemic, which resulted in a widespread health crisis and significant volatility, uncertainty and turmoil in the global economy, financial markets and oil and natural gas industry.
-Although market prices for oil and natural gas have recently increased, we cannot predict events that may lead to future price volatility.
+Oil prices dropped sharply in early March 2020 and then continued to decline, briefly reaching negative levels.
+This was a result of multiple factors affecting supply and demand in the global oil and natural gas markets, including actions taken by OPEC members and other exporting nations, and a significant decrease in demand due to the COVID-19 pandemic, which resulted in a widespread health crisis and significant volatility, uncertainty and turmoil in the global economy, financial markets and oil and natural gas industry.
+Although demand and market prices for oil and natural gas have recently increased due to the rising energy use, easing of the COVID-19 pandemic and the improvements in the U.S. economic activity, we cannot predict events that may lead to future price volatility and the near term energy outlook remains subject to heightened levels of uncertainty.